-• Now you have to configure the project.
+Now you have to configure the project.
 You can use one of the three tools explained above.

 Also, for FW4SPL, we recommend to use the Ninja generator.
-It builds faster, and it is much better for everyday use because it is fast as hell to check the files you need to compile.
+It builds faster, and is much better for everyday use because of how fast it is at figuring out which files need to be built.
 In other words, with Ninja the compilation starts instantly whereas Make spends a dozen of seconds to check what should be compiled before actually compiling something.
 So if you plan to develop with FW4SPL, go with Ninja.
 If you only want to give a single try, you can live with the standard "Unix Makefiles" generator.

-To use make, here with ccmake:
+To use make, here with ccmake :